harikark/AnimalGifs/README.md

-We made an array of animals and made buttons out of them.
-You should choose a list of your own liking.
-Maybe it's tv shows or musicians.
+Using an array of animals and a gihpy API, a series of animals based on list appears.

 When you click on a button, we get 10 images from giphy and put them on the page.